 North End Look Track: 2 hours return

 Please respect the Island

-Camping is permitted, and there are two huts on the island.
-One is Council owned and can be used on a first come, first served basis.
+Camping is permitted, and there is one hut for public use on the island.
+The hut is Council owned and can be used on a first come, first served basis.
 This has a fireplace and sleeps around 8 to 10 people.
-The second hut is privately owned and the contacts for use of this hut are: Bryan Douglas; Phone: 03 442 8847 or Mike Robinson; Phone: 03 442 8652.

 Please no dogs, fires or shooting.